 For children: Measure out 1 Cup of epsom salt and add to your bowl.
 Next, add 1/8 Cup of baking soda.
 Stir those around until they are evenly mixed.
 Next, add 1 drop of Thieves essential oil and 1 drop of Frankincense essential oil.
 Stir those together with the epsom salt and the baking soda.
 The epsom salt will soak up the essential oils and help distribute them through the water.

-How do you store bath salts?
+How do you store homemade bath salts?

 Once the bath salts are mixed up, you can use them right away.
 Just add to warm water or hot water in your tub, mix a bit, and relax and enjoy bath time!

-You can store the bath salts individually to use as homemade gifts.
+If you double or triple the recipe, you can store the bath salts individually to use as homemade gifts.
 Small mason jars work well for this purpose as do cellophane gift bags.
 Even test tubes make for fun presentation.
 Glass jars are my preferred method of storing my own salts because they are an airtight container.
 This keeps the essential oils fresh and protects the aromatherapy benefits.

 Here is a printable label for bath salts that you will be giving as gifts, or make you own gift tag if you prefer!